MatthieuLepers/r-type-electron/README.md

 ## Installation

-Make sure you have nodejs installed /!\\
+Make sure you have node 14 installed /!\\
 Clone the project and run `npm i`
 Then run `npm run dev`